 Common strawberries or wild strawberries (Fragaria vesca) are one of the best sources, almost ten times more in this berry than in raspberries.
 Wild strawberry leaf tea can also provide your body with this beneficial phenolic compound.

 Many of the beneficial properties of raspberries are due precisely to their high concentration.
 Rarely is a product able to surpass it in this indicator.
-Moreover, almost 90% of the valuable compound finds in tiny seeds of berries.
+Moreover, almost 90% of the valuable compound is found in tiny seeds of berries.

 Raspberries have more than two times more ellagic acid than garden strawberries, almost three times more than walnuts, and five times more than pecans.
 Cutting-edge research has shown that a daily intake of just 150g of red raspberries can slow the growth of abnormal colon cells in humans and prevent the development of human papillomavirus (HPV) in cells.